etendosoftware/docs/docs/products/etendo-mobile/bundles/etendo-classic-subapp-extensions/etendo-classic-subapp-extensions.md

 The same field present in the preview, will be the criteria by which you can filter if you want to search for a record.
 (View Actions on records>Find a record.)

-Considering as an example the Sales invoice window, the preview of each record provides information regarding the document number and invoice date.
+Considering as an example the Sales Invoice window, the preview of each record provides information regarding the document number and invoice date.

 ![](/assets/drive/XZFZ8AALW9g42_1StbQnRpAvIszHoPZrp6QoLw1XUQ68kz4iU5nBYCR6XVwC0k4bGJjZFRbjaGMKfOA7lUVXCtz7At6Tt5p8sJtlYHNny4Z6yn_jfHrthRnxym2n_M0GhXLWDR2p.png){ width="300" }